PrestaShop/docs/development/components/form/types-reference/image-preview-type.md

 # ImagePreviewType

 This form type is used to display an image value without providing an interactive input to edit it.
-It is based on a hidden input so it could be changed programmatically, or be used just to display an image in a form.
+It is based on a hidden input so it could be changed programmatically, or used just to display an image in a form.

 - Namespace: PrestaShopBundle\Form\Admin\Type
 - Reference: [ImagePreviewType](https://github.com/PrestaShop/PrestaShop/blob/8.0.x/src/PrestaShopBundle/Form/Admin/Type/ImagePreviewType.php)